Your neighborhood synagogue, wherever you live!

 Emanuel has been the home of many Jewish organizations.
 For nearly ten years Emanuel hosted the Chicago Jewish Day School, which shared classroom and other space for its activities, until it moved into its own campus in 2018.
 Until 2016 Emanuel was also the home to Or Chadash, a gay and lesbian oriented congregation.

 Rabbinical Tradition.
 Emanuel is especially proud of its long tradition of nationally recognized reform rabbis.
 When Rabbi Herman Schaalman retired in 1986, he was succeeded by former assistant Rabbi Joseph Edeheit from 1986-92.
 Rabbi Edelheit was especially interested in social action and the AIDS epidemic.
 Rabbi Schaalman served as interim rabbi during a year of the transition.
 The Congregation then engaged Rabbi David Sofian from 1993-2003, who was regarded as an exceptional teacher.
 As the Reform movement tended toward more conservative practice, Rabi Sofian introduced some of these ideas to the congregation.
 Rabbi Sofian was succeeded by Rabbi Michael Zedek, a nationally known scholar and speaker, from 2004-2016.
 Rabbi Zedek was deeply involved in civic affairs, and served on a number of national and international boards.
 Rabbi Zedek also serves as a host of the weekly radio program, "Religion on the Line."
 Rabbi Zedek retired in 2016 to become Emeritus at Emanuel.

-In July of 2016 Rabbi Craig Marantz assumed the position of Senior Rabbi.
+From July, 2016 to June 2021, Rabbi Craig Marantz assumed the position of Senior Rabbi.
 Rabbi Marantz received a Master's Degree in Education at Stanford and a Master's Degree in Jewish Education at the Reform College in Los Angeles.
 He was ordained as a rabbi in 1999.
 After serving as Director of Education at The Temple in Atlanta he assumed the role of Associate Rabbi at Temple Israel Omaha.
 In 2006 he became Senior Rabbi at Congregation Kol Haverim in Glastonbury, Connecticut.
 His rabbinic focus is on helping people to make Judaism matter to themselves and the community.